-The Statutory Nature Conservation Bodies, Natural England and Natural Resources Wales (previously the Countryside Council for Wales)3 have a duty under the Habitats Regulations to provide advice to Relevant Authorities on the Conservation Objectives for the SAC and SPA, as well as advice on activities and pressures that might cause deterioration or disturbance to designated features.
+The Statutory Nature Conservation Bodies, Natural England and Natural Resources Wales have a duty to provide advice to Relevant Authorities on the Conservation Objectives for the SAC and SPA, as well as advice on activities and pressures that might cause deterioration or disturbance to designated features.
 This advice informs the development of management measures for the Severn Estuary EMS and informs decisions on the impact of proposed activities.